 If we want to focus our eyes permanently on the tip of the bow or the frog then our head (or at least our eyes) will need to turn sideways with every full bowstroke!
 Only when we fix our attention on the point of contact do we not need to move our head.
 To be able to observe the full rightarm/hand/bow unit we need to get further away.
 This is fine for watching other cellists, but to see our own right hand/arm/bow in its globality we will need either to look at ourselves in a mirror while playing or to watch video recordings of ourself.

 Together, the right and left hands form a strange dancing couple composed of two totally independent, but completely coordinated, artists.
-They are engaged in a permanent “pas de deux” on four different stages (the 4 strings), during which, in spite of their extreme intimacy and permanent telepathy, they are never allowed to actually touch each other!
+They are engaged in a permanent “pas de deux” on four different stages (the four strings), during which, in spite of their extreme intimacy and permanent telepathy, they are never allowed to actually touch each other!

 In the same way that pianists practice their two hands separately, it can be useful – and very revealing – to play a bowed passage without using the left hand at all (using only open strings).
 This allows us to concentrate exclusively on the bow and right arm, without any distractions from left hand difficulties.
-This is useful not only for complex string crossing passages (where you may have to actually write out the part for open strings) but also for surprisingly simple melodies.
+This is useful not only for complex string crossing passages (for which we may have to actually write out the part for open strings) but also for surprisingly simple melodies.

 Click on the links below to explore the different areas of Right Hand Technique.